The digital classroom: an in-depth guide

-So, who needs a digital classroom?
-Who’s it for and why is creating a digital classroom important?
+Who needs a digital classroom?
 Well, every student needs it, so every teacher should create a digital classroom.
 Our students are digital natives.
-They have grown up in a world that has already been internet-enabled and they have been relying on such devices to learn and play before they stepped into their first physical classroom.
+They have grown up in a world that has already been internet-enabled, and they have been relying on such devices to learn and play before they stepped into their first physical classroom.

 The digital classroom can provide students with the know-how to use their devices and the internet productively.
 It helps them better utilize the tools at their disposal to learn, communicate, and collaborate.

-Let’s explore what a digital classroom is, how to create one, and what are the essential features of a successful digital classroom.
+Let’s explore what a digital classroom is, how to create one, and what the essential features of a successful digital classroom are.

 A digital classroom is a classroom that uses computers and tablets, the internet, and educational software to enhance student learning.
 The digital classroom can be an extension of the physical classroom that provides additional opportunities for collaboration and research.
 The digital classroom can also be a student’s only classroom – virtual classrooms for synchronous instruction and collaboration, VOD for self-paced, anytime learning, and online quizzes and projects for assessment and application.